ioccc-src/winner/2014/endoh1/spoilers.md

 * Misc.
   * putchar, exit

-The instructions have variable length, but many of them are represented as one printable character.
-(See `machine.rb` and `assemble.rb` in detail.)
+The instructions have variable lengths, but many of them are represented as one printable character.
+(See [machine.rb](machine.rb) and [assemble.rb](assemble.rb) in detail.)
 The mapping between instructions and characters is also carefully designed to minimize `<VM code>`, which makes the resulted program non-human-readable.

 ## How did I create the main code?